avishekbh/PosIX-GAN/README.md

 * Make sure all packages have been installed, of the correct version.

 * Make changes to the data loader and train functions accordingly.

+After above mentioned changes have been made, to start training, run:

+python main.py